 Maternal demographics

 In a univariate analysis (model 1) different maternal social and demographic characteristics were associated with the three childhood dietary patterns.
-A higher number of years in full time education and a higher maternal age were associated with the child’s healthy/prudent dietary pattern.
-Fewer years in full time education, lower maternal age and having a White mother were associated with the child’s processed/snacking dietary pattern.
-Having a Black mother and a greater deprivation defined by index of multi-deprivation were associated with the child following an African/Caribbean dietary pattern (Supplementary Table 3, all p<0.05).
+A higher number of years in full time education and a higher maternal age were associated with the child having a higher score on a healthy/prudent dietary pattern.
+Fewer years in full time education, lower maternal age and having a White mother were associated with the child having a higher score on a processed/snacking dietary pattern.
+Having a Black mother and a greater deprivation defined by index of multi-deprivation were associated with the child having a high score on an African/Caribbean dietary pattern (Supplementary Table 3, all p<0.05).

 Dietary patterns and anthropometric measures and body fat percentage